veritas-sot/miniApps/docs/miniApps/kobold.rst

 .. code-block:: shell

-      usage: kobold.py export [-h] --playbook PLAYBOOK
+    usage: kobold.py export [-h] --playbook PLAYBOOK --job JOB [--profile PROFILE] [--username USERNAME] [--password PASSWORD]
-                               --job JOB (--profile PROFILE | --username USERNAME | --password PASSWORD)

     options:
       -h, --help           show this help message and exit --playbook PLAYBOOK  playbook config to use
       --job JOB            job to run
       --profile PROFILE    profile to get login credentials --username USERNAME  login username
       --password PASSWORD  login password

+To start a job, you must specify the name of the job.
 To use the exporter you have to write a playbook.
-A playbook looks like this:
+A playbook has the following structure:

 .. code-block:: yaml